ROBOTIS-GIT/emanual/docs/en/software/dynamixel/dynamixel_workbench.md

 {: .notice--warning}

 **WARNING**:
-You can find control table of Dynamixel on [e-Manual](http://emanual.robotis.com/#control-table)
+You can find control table of DYNAMIXEL on [e-Manual](http://emanual.robotis.com/#control-table)
 Control table item has to follow [Camel_Case](https://en.wikipedia.org/wiki/Camel_case) without a blank.
-You are supposed to set at least Dynamixel ID.
+You are supposed to set at least DYNAMIXEL ID.
 {: .notice--warning}

 Let's take a look at the `dynamixel_controller.launch` file